 - The U.S. Constitution should be renewed or rewritten to account for new generations and circumstances and should exist as a living document that reflects the challenges and opportunities of the times.

 - To move towards new systems and a new foundational document, we must be bold and visionary in imagining a better world.

 - The ultimate goal of mass movements is not only to change the culture, but to codify movement demands into laws and, more importantly, rights.

 What is a Peoples Movement Assembly?

-The Peoples Movement Assembly is a participatory process which came to the US out of the World Social Forum, and has been used by many communities and assemblies for generations.
+The Peoples Movement Assembly is a participatory process that came to the US out of the World Social Forum and has been used by many communities and assemblies for generations.

 The assembly is multiracial, multigenerational, multi-ideological, and multi-gendered.
 The assembly brings all the voices together in a circular fashion and engages the thinking, experiences, and visions of all the participants to synthesize and collectively agree on action steps.” – PeoplesMovementAssembly.org